tnichols217/notes/Chem 111/5 - Empirical Analysis.md

 # Converting between molecular and empirical formulae

-- Use information of the molar mass to scale the empirical formula to
+- Use information of the molar mass to scale the empirical formula to become the molecular formula